 Copyright & DMCA Policy

-DMCA Designated Agent
+Designated DMCA Agent

-DMCA Agent — Music-To-Sheet
+DMCA Agent: Music-To-Sheet

 Email: dmca@musictosheet.com

-Response time: We aim to acknowledge all valid notices within 5 business days.
+We aim to acknowledge all valid notices within 5 business days.
+Only copyright infringement notices should be sent to the DMCA address — other inquiries will not receive a reply there.

 How to File a Takedown Notice